caesar0301/pkt2flow/README.md

 The packets are saved in the time order without any processing like TCP resembling.

-The flow timeout is considered as 64 seconds suggested by CAIDA.
+The flow timeout is considered as 30 minutes which can be changed in pkt2flow.h.

 Usage
 --------